-- Statements of shared purpose, key goals, and strategies that form a common understanding of what everyone has agreed to.
+- Statements of shared purpose: mission, vision, key goals, and strategies that form a common understanding of what everyone has agreed to.
 We call this the Strategic Direction.

-- A narrative that captures the outcomes of our broad-ranging research and journey of shared learning, and the rationale for the goals we have chosen to work on together.
+- A narrative that captures our theory of change and journey of shared learning, and the rationale for the goals we have chosen to work on together.

 - A road map for how we have agreed to work together, including a budget and governance model for our work.

-The common agenda serves the function of a strategic plan, but the process and planning tools are oriented toward transformational change of complex adaptive systems.
-The building of a common agenda is primarily about engagement: a bringing-together of those who care about and are impacted by the issues; it is a way to highlight and remind ourselves that the Alliance is a network focused on an emergent process, one based on listening and equity, exploration and curiosity, and on a collective commitment to change in Alaska.
+The common agenda serves the function of a strategic plan, but the process and planning tools are oriented toward transformational change of complex systems.
+The building of a common agenda is primarily about engagement.
+By bringing together those who care about and are impacted by the issues, it is a way to highlight and remind ourselves that The Alliance is a network focused on an emergent process, one based on listening and equity, exploration and curiosity, and on a collective commitment to change in Alaska.

 The Common Agenda is a living document.
 We began developing it in December 2019, and it continues to adapt to changing needs as we learn together.
 If there is a piece of the Common Agenda that is out of our range of tolerance, those concerns can be shared with The Alliance Strategy workgroup.